Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 While this is the *intended* experience, if you play this game, it's your game, your story, your rules.
 My *true* intended experience is for you and your friends to have a good time and weave a story that you will love.

 If the themes I built into this game don't work for you, feel free to hack them out.
 Make the game yours!

+Also, to keep the game fun and safe for everyone, please read the [TTRPG Safety](#tone-and-ttrpg-safety) section before playing.

 <aside>